USDA Mortgage Requirements and Guidelines: A Detailed Look

 The seller can pay closing costs or the buyer can get a gift to cover the costs.

-USDA allows 3 options for the paying of the closing costs
+USDA Rural Housing loans allow 3 options for the paying of the closing costs

 - The buyer may pay them at the time the loan is closed